merenlab/merenlab.org/courses/ITPOS/index.md

   * Pace NR (2018) [The small things can matter](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000009). *PLoS Biology*.
   * Falkowski, PG, Fenchel T, Delong EF (2008).
 [The microbial engines that drive Earth's biogeochemical cycles](https://doi.org/10.1126/science.1153213). *Science*.

-* *Even More to Suggested Resources for the Ambitious*:
+* *Even More Suggested Resources for the Ambitious*:

   * [Seeing the Invisible](https://www.youtube.com/watch?v=mTzHxNMK0bU), Op-Docs, The New York Times (a short and cute video on microbial life for a lay audience).
   * [Meet Your Microbes](https://www.ted.com/talks/jonathan_eisen_meet_your_microbes), Jonathan Eisen, TED Talk (an easy-to-follow introduction to microbes for a lay audience).
   * [How Giant Tube Worms Survive at Hydrothermal Vents](https://www.youtube.com/watch?v=8W_ywzhkR90), Ed Yong, PBS Digital Studies (Ed Yong is a very successful science journalist, who talks about hydrothermal vent microbes with Colleen Cavanaugh, who made significant contributions to our understanding of microbial symbioses).
   * [Overview of how next-generation sequencing works](https://www.youtube.com/watch?v=mI0Fo9kaWqo), Eric Chow (a very useful and easy-to-follow lecture on the general principles of sequencing with Illumina, Oxford Nanopore, and PacBio).

-### 30/10/23 :: An overview of **data-driven strategies** to survey environmental microbiomes
+### 28/10/24 :: An introduction to the **command-line environment**

 * *Discussion Leaders*:

-  * Meren
+  * Iva

 * *Learning Objectives*:

+  * Apply basic commands for navigating and working in the command-line environment, specifically in the **Unix shell (BASH)**
+  * Recognize **common vocabulary terms and errors** to make searching the Internet for help easier
+  * Practice useful programming structures like **loops and variables** and techniques like **file searching and editing** that will be helpful in our data analysis exercises
+  * Design a shell script to automate a practical task

+* *Suggested Reading*:

+  * [Beginner's Guide to the Bash Terminal](https://www.youtube.com/watch?v=oxuRxtrO2Ag), Joe Collins, YouTube (a video introduction to the Linux command line environment).
+* [Learning the Shell](http://linuxcommand.org/lc3_learning_the_shell.php), William Shotts (a chapter from the open book "*The Linux Command Line*").

+### 04/11/24 :: An overview of **data-driven strategies** to survey environmental microbiomes

+* *Discussion Leaders*:

+  * Iva

+* *Learning Objectives*:

-  * Recognize currently available &#39;omics data types (such as metagenomics, and metatranscriptomics), approaches (such as pangenomics, and phylogenomics), and questions they can *and* can not answer
+  * Recognize currently available &#39;omics data types (such as metagenomics and metatranscriptomics), approaches (such as pangenomics and phylogenomics), and questions they can *and* can not answer
   * Recognize the available computational solutions to gain insights into fundamental questions in microbiology and their brief history
-  * Explain the power of **metagenomic read recruitment** and interpret ecological and evolutionary insights we can infer through this strategy
+  * Explain the power of **metagenomic read recruitment** and interpret the ecological and evolutionary insights that we can infer through this strategy

 * *Suggested Reading*:

   * Franzosa EA, et al (2015).
 [Sequencing and beyond: integrating molecular ‘omics’ for microbial community profiling](https://www.nature.com/articles/nrmicro3451). *Nature Reviews Microbiology*.

-### 06/11/23 :: **Genome-resolved metagenomics**: opportunities and pitfalls
+### 11/11/24 :: **Genome-resolved metagenomics**: opportunities and pitfalls

 * *Discussion Leaders*:

-  * Meren
+  * Iva

 * *Learning Objectives*:

   * Recognize the difference between microbial isolates, enrichments, single-cell amplified genomes, and metagenome-assembled genomes
   * Explain the importance of the ability to acquire genomic information from microbes we have not yet cultivated
-  * Tell the basics of algorithms and strategies to reconstruct microbial genomes directly from metagenomes
+  * Summarize the basics of algorithms and strategies to reconstruct microbial genomes directly from metagenomes
   * Appreciate the limitations and opportunities associated with genome-resolved workflows

 * *Suggested Reading*: